Is LFRAX a Strong Bond Fund Right Now?

-If you have been looking for Government - Bonds: Misc funds, it would not be wise to start your search with Lord Abbett Floating Rate A (LFRAX).
-LFRAX holds a Zacks Mutual Fund Rank of 4 (Sell), which is based on nine forecasting factors like size, cost, and past performance.
+If investors are looking at the Government - Bonds: Misc fund category, Lord Abbett Floating Rate A (LFRAX) could be a potential option.
+LFRAX bears a Zacks Mutual Fund Rank of 2 (Buy), which is based on nine forecasting factors like size, cost, and past performance.

 History of Fund/Manager

 Lord Abbett is based in Jersey City, NJ, and is the manager of LFRAX.
-The Lord Abbett Floating Rate A made its debut in December of 2007 and LFRAX has managed to accumulate roughly $2.94 billion in assets, as of the most recently available information.
-The fund's current manager is a team of investment professionals.
+Lord Abbett Floating Rate A debuted in December of 2007.
+Since then, LFRAX has accumulated assets of about $1.75 billion, according to the most recently available information.
+The fund is currently managed by a team of investment professionals.

-Of course, investors look for strong performance in funds.
-This fund in particular has delivered a 5-year annualized total return of 3.5%, and is in the top third among its category peers.
-If you're interested in shorter time frames, do not dismiss looking at the fund's 3-year annualized total return of 3.56%, which places it in the top third during this time-frame.
+Investors naturally seek funds with strong performance.
+This fund has delivered a 5-year annualized total return of 2.34%, and it sits in the middle third among its category peers.
+But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 0.55%, which places it in the middle third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-The standard deviation of LFRAX over the past three years is 2.73% compared to the category average of 8.94%.
-Over the past 5 years, the standard deviation of the fund is 2.86% compared to the category average of 9.13%.
+The standard deviation of LFRAX over the past three years is 9.41% compared to the category average of 13.44%.
+Looking at the past 5 years, the fund's standard deviation is 7.48% compared to the category average of 11.68%.
 This makes the fund less volatile than its peers over the past half-decade.

-Income is only one part of the bond picture, investors also need to consider risk relative to broad benchmarks.
-With a beta of -0.24, this fund is less volatile than a broad market index of fixed income securities.
-Taking this into account, LFRAX has a positive alpha of 3.06, which measures performance on a risk-adjusted basis.
+LFRAX carries a beta of 0.28, meaning that the fund is less volatile than a broad market index of fixed income securities.
+With this in mind, it has a positive alpha of 1.13, which measures performance on a risk-adjusted basis.

-For investors, taking a closer look at cost-related metrics is key, since costs are increasingly important for mutual fund investing.
-Competition is heating up in this space, and a lower cost product will likely outperform its otherwise identical counterpart, all things being equal.
+Costs are increasingly important for mutual fund investing, and particularly as competition heats up in this market.
+And all things being equal, a lower cost product will outperform its otherwise identical counterpart, so taking a closer look at these metrics is key for investors.
 In terms of fees, LFRAX is a load fund.
-It has an expense ratio of 0.81% compared to the category average of 0.87%.
+It has an expense ratio of 0.82% compared to the category average of 0.89%.
 Looking at the fund from a cost perspective, LFRAX is actually cheaper than its peers.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report